cocampbe/ansible-ovm/README.md

            vmCloneDefinition: 'myCloneCustomizer'
 ```

-If you are not fanilair with Ansible, the host must be in your inventory file.
+If you are not familair with Ansible, the host must be in your inventory file.
 Replace <OVM_MANAGER> with what you have in the inventory.

 ## TODO ##